Daniel-KM/Omeka-S-module-CleanUrl/README.md

 standard Dublin Core metadata, or from a specific field, so they are easy to manage.

+Furthermore, it makes possible to use a main site and additional sites, like in Omeka Classic, so the main site won‘t start with "/s/site-slug".

-This [Omeka S] module is a rewrite of the [Clean Url plugin] for [Omeka] by [BibLibre] and intends to provide the same features as the original plugin.
+This [Omeka S] module is based on a rewrite of the [Clean Url plugin] for [Omeka] by [BibLibre] and intends to provide the same features as the original plugin.

 Installation